BPHL-Molecular/GentySpuds/README.md

 git clone https://github.com/BPHL-Molecular/GentySpuds.git
 ```
 ### Create your conda environment
-Use the provided gentyspuds_environment.yaml file to execute the command below, and a conda environment called GENTYSPUDS will be created.
+Use the provided gentyspuds_environment.yaml file to execute the command below, and a conda environment named GENTYSPUDS will be created.
 ```
 conda env create -f gentyspuds_environment.yml
 ```